-People can access care, support and treatment in a timely way and improvements have been made to ensure referrals are made quickly to appropriate health services when people's needs change.
+People can access care, support and treatment in a timely way and referrals are made quickly to appropriate health services when people's needs change.

-People contribute to planning their care and support, wherever possible, with their strengths, levels of independence and quality of life are taken into account.
+People contribute to planning their care and support, with their strengths, levels of independence and quality of life are taken into account.

-In general, people's care plans reflect their physical, mental, emotional and social needs and incorporate their personal history, individual preferences, interests and aspirations.
+People's care plans reflects their physical, mental, emotional and social needs and incorporate their personal history, individual preferences, interests and aspirations.
 Care plans are understood by staff so people have as much choice and control as possible.